 Focus Stacking in Adobe Photoshop Step-by-Step:

-- Open the series of images as layers in Photoshop (If you use Lightroom select all images and chose Edit in… -> Open as Layers in Photoshop)
+- Open the series of images as layers in Photoshop (If you use Lightroom, select all images and choose Edit in… -> Open as Layers in Photoshop)

 - Duplicate all layers (Select all layers and click Cmd/Ctrl + J)

 - Select only the duplicate images and go to Edit -> Auto Blend Layers.
 Select Stacking Images and check the box for Seamless Tones and Colors.